yabsi/gcp-oauth-1.0-proxy/README.md

 Set up environment variables for deployment:

 - For local deployments, create an `.env` file based on .env.example
-- For deployment via CI, add environment variables to your build and deploy plans
+- For deployment via CI, add environment variables to your deployment plan

 See [Environment Configuration](../../wiki/Environment-Configuration) for more details.